 General Policies for Checkout

-You must understand that you are financially responsible for all equipment checked out from the library and will replace any item that is damaged or is not returned.
+By using our equipment you are financially responsible for all equipment checked out from the library that is damaged, lost, etc.

 Fines – $10.00 per hour for each hour overdue, plus $50.00 each overnight if not returned by closing time.